This policy governs the purchase, scheduling and operation of Santa Fe Community College (SFCC or College) owned and leased vehicles.

 - Damage to privately owned vehicles is not covered by the College insurance carrier, even when the vehicle is being used for College business.

-- In order to operate a College-owned vehicle, the operator must carry legal documents and signed forms, including but not limited to a defensive driving certificate, valid NM state driver’s license, and proof of insurance.
+- In order to operate a College-owned vehicle, the operator must carry legal documents and signed forms, including but not limited to a defensive driving certificate, valid New Mexico state driver’s license, and proof of insurance.

 - Only authorized passengers may ride in SFCC vehicles.